srhickma/to_be_discovered/README.md

 Author
 -----

-Shane Hickman <srhickman@edu.uwaterloo.ca> Software Engineering student at the University of Waterloo.
+Shane Hickman <srhickma@edu.uwaterloo.ca> Software Engineering student at the University of Waterloo.